US Retail Giant Walmart Leverages Blockchain For Its Live Food Business

 Walmart has already started working on this project back in 2016 with technology giant IBM while identifying and removing all the recalled foods from its list.
 The decentralized nature of the blockchain technology helps the company to verify any information that is absolutely tamper-proof and secured.

 Last month in March, Walmart patented a “Smart Package” system that uses blockchain-based tools in order to track package contents, location, environmental conditions and other things.
-This device mentioned in the patent applications is intended to be used in unmanned drones and autonomous vehicles.
+The patent applications mention that this device is intended for use in unmanned drones and autonomous vehicles.